rsm-gh/akbl/README.md

 ## Does it only works on GNU/Linux?

 Yep, I only support [Libre Software](https://en.wikipedia.org/wiki/Free_software) and that includes developing only for free operating systems.

-Concerning my support, I currently use [ArchLinux](https://www.archlinux.org/) and while I'm not a fan of Ubuntu & derivatives, I try to give them support many people use them.
+Concerning my support, I currently use [ArchLinux](https://www.archlinux.org/) and while I'm not a fan of Ubuntu & its derivatives I try to give them support because many people use them.

 ## My computer is not supported!
 What can I do?